 Sacred Ground

-Sacred Ground is an intense, small-group learning cohort which meets over 13 sessions, built around a powerful online curriculum of documentary films and readings that focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.
-It is is part of Becoming Beloved Community, The Episcopal Church’s long-term commitment to racial healing, reconciliation, and justice in our personal lives, our ministries, and our society.
-This series is open to all, and especially designed to help white people talk with other white people.
-Participants are invited to peel away the layers that have contributed to the challenges and divides of the present day.
+Sacred Ground is an intense, small-group learning cohort which will meet over eleven sessions from October 2025 through June 2026.
+Seven sessions will be via zoom, with four in person at Saint Mark’s.
+Capacity is limited.
+The series is built around a powerful online curriculum of documentary films and readings that focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.
+Sacred Ground is part of The Episcopal Church’s long-term commitment to racial healing, reconciliation, and justice in our personal lives, our ministries, and our society.
+This series is open to all and especially designed to help white people talk with other white people openly and honestly about racial history and learning.

 Education for Ministry (EfM)